 If you’re like most traffic professionals, you know of a few traffic hazards on your roadways that need remediation — and your community is relying on you to find the best solution.
-It's an important challenge, and getting it right takes hours of research and planning.
 The only problem is, how do you pay for it?

 1. Create a Budget

 After identifying a traffic safety issue and the appropriate solution to remedy it, your first step to secure grant funding is to put together a project budget.
 Speak with industry professionals and reference previous projects to estimate the project’s entire cost.
 Organize this information into a thorough budget that includes any associated costs you can think of.

 This step helps you get a clear picture of the scope of your project.
 Including accurate project costs goes a long way when you apply for grant funding.
 All too often, a grant application is passed over because the project’s budget isn’t comprehensive enough.

 This budget should include preventative maintenance to optimize traffic safety system performance and lifespan.

 Now that you have an idea of how much your project will cost, you should start researching grants.
 Your state's Department of Transportation is a great place to look for available grant money.
 If you're lucky, there might even be a grant coordinator on staff to help you through this process.